kjsmith218cb/ChuckNorrisJokeBank/README.md

 ### Set-up
 #### LaunchScreen.storyboard
-1. Add image Object and position to suit your design
+1. Add an image Object and position to suit your design
 2. Set image in Attributes Inspector to 'Mission Statement'

 #### Create the MVC layout